Mohammad-Faiz-Cloud-Engineer/Arena-Companion/README.md

 - This is a standard security measure to prevent clickjacking attacks
 - Your login session is shared between the website and the extension once authenticated

-**Alternative:** You can also use the **Login button** in the side panel, which will open Arena.AI in a new tab for authentication, then automatically refresh the extension after you complete the login.
+**Alternative:** Open [https://arena.ai/](https://arena.ai/) manually in a regular browser tab whenever you need to re-authenticate, then return to the side panel and refresh it.

 ## Technical Details

 ### Header Stripping

-The extension uses `declarativeNetRequest` to remove frame-blocking headers:
+The extension uses `declarativeNetRequest` to remove frame-blocking headers from Arena subframes loaded inside the extension:
 - `X-Frame-Options`
 - `Content-Security-Policy`
 - `Frame-Options`

-This is the professional, security-compliant method for embedding third-party sites.
+This rule is limited to `arena.ai` subframes so the direct website keeps its normal protections outside the extension.

 ### Storage Management

 User details and preferences are stored using `chrome.storage.local` with:
 - Professional error handling
-- Data sanitization to prevent XSS
 - Validation before storage operations
+- Sensible length limits
 - Automatic timestamp tracking

 ### Performance